erikorlowski/cscie97/cscie97/asn2/Design.md

 participant Obj as "Model Object"

-User -> ModelServiceApiDriver : Pass Command Script ModelServiceApiDriver -> ModelServiceApi : Run Script
+User -> ModelServiceApiDriver : Pass Command Script loop For Each Command in Script
-note left of ModelServiceApi
-    Validate Script
-endnote
-loop For Each Command in Script
-    ModelServiceApi -> CommandFactory : Create Command
+    ModelServiceApiDriver -> ModelServiceApi : Create Command
-    CommandFactory -> CommandFactory : Classify Command
+    ModelServiceApi -> ModelServiceApi : Classify Command
-    CommandFactory -> Command : <<Create>\nAttempt to Create Command
+    ModelServiceApi -> Command : <<Create>>\nAttempt to Create Command
+    Command -> KnowledgeGraph : Update KnowledgeGraph
-    Command -> Obj : <<Create>\nProvisionally Create Object(s)
+    Command -> Obj : <<Create>>\nCreate Object(s)
-end
-note left of ModelServiceApi
-    Execute Script
-endnote
-loop For Each Command in Script
-    ModelServiceApi -> Command : Execute Command
+    Command -> Command : Execute Command
     Command -> Obj : Act on Object(s)
     Command -> ModelServiceApiDriver : Display Message
 end
 @enduml
 ```
 __1:__ The user passes a command script file to the service.
-__2:__ The ModelServiceApiDriver parses the text of the command script file and passes it to the ModelServiceApi.
+__2:__ The ModelServiceApiDriver parses the text of the command script file and passes it line by line to the ModelServiceApi.
-__3:__ The ModelServiceApi calls on the CommandFactory, which serves as a single actor to create any type of command.
-__4:__ The CommandFactory attempts to use the first part of the command and classify what type of command (e.g. definition, modification, viewing) to create.
+__3:__ The ModelServiceApi attempts to use the first part of the command and classify what type of command (e.g. definition, modification, viewing) to create.
-__5:__ Depending on the classification, the CommandFactory creates a specific type of command.
+__4:__ Depending on the classification, the ModelServiceApi creates a specific type of command.
 This class then uses the remainder of the command text to validate the rest of the command.
-__6:__ If objects are created in the script, we must create them now so that we can validate later in the script that we are able to find all of our identifiers.
-If the script validation fails at a later point, these objects will be deleted.
+__5:__ Update the KnowledgeGraph with the new objects created.
+__6:__ Create the objects required for this command.
-__7:__ Run the specific logic for each command to execute it.
-This step also removes the provisional marking on created objects because the script has already been validated.
+__7:__ Run the specific logic for the command to execute it.
 __8:__ The command uses or modifies the Model Objects as required.
 __9:__ Any messages that must be displayed to the user are delegated to the ModelServiceApiDriver class.